What deductions and credits do I have if I live abroad?

 You are entitled to the same tax-deductible items and tax credits (Dutch only) as residents of the Netherlands.
 For example, you can deduct your mortgage interest.

-You are, if you do not reside in the Netherlands, but you are resident in another EU country, in Liechtenstein, Norway, Iceland, Switzerland, on Bonaire, Sint Eustatius or Saba. Ánd you pay tax in the Netherlands on at least 90% of your income .
+You are a qualifying non-resident taxpayer, if you do not reside in the Netherlands, but you are resident in another EU country, in Liechtenstein, Norway, Iceland, Switzerland, on Bonaire, Sint Eustatius or Saba. Ánd you pay tax in the Netherlands on at least 90% of your income .
 Your total income is taken into account, which means your income in the Netherlands and in other countries together.

 Do you have a partner, and together you pay tax in the Netherlands on at least 90% of your joint income?
 You are both qualifying non-resident taxpayers.
 You can file your tax return together with your tax partner.